rakkkkkesh/ecommercewebsite/README.md

 **React Router:**
 For navigating between different pages of the website.

-**Axios:**
-For making HTTP requests to fetch and send data to the backend.

 **React Hooks:**
 To manage state and lifecycle methods in functional components.